-The RearView Monitor system automatically shows a rear view of the vehicle when the shift lever is shifted into the R (Reverse) position or when the CAMERA button (if so equipped) is pressed.
+The RearView Monitor system automatically shows a rear view of the vehicle when the shift lever is shifted into the R (Reverse) position.
+Press the CAMERA button (if so equipped) while in the R (Reverse) position to cycle through guideline options.
 The radio can still be heard while the RearView Monitor is active.

-To display the rear view, the RearView Monitor system uses a camera located next to the liftgate handle (1).
+To display the rear view, the RearView Monitor system uses a camera located next to the tailgate handle (1).